This page contains information pertaining my past and current work and educational experience.

 For my master thesis, I developed a framework for evaluating the performance of various virtual network switching solutions for Network Function Virtualization (NFV)-like scenarios.
 You can read my master thesis (along with the papers I published on said work) on my publications page.
 I then graduated with a final mark of 110 cum laude/110 in October, 2019.

-My research activity focuses in Emerging Digital Technologies and Embedded Systems.
+My research activity focused in Emerging Digital Technologies and Embedded Systems.
 In particular, I conduct research on the energy consumption of real-time tasks on embedded platforms, like ARM-based devices running Linux.

 Prior Work Experience¶